mihai-dulgheru/pdf-to-excel-extractor/README.md

 - Runs on Windows 10/11 without Python installation
 - Includes all required dependencies
-- Maintains organized input/output directory structure
+- Maintains an organized input / output directory structure
 - Preserves full functionality of the source version
 - No additional installation or configuration needed